spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/monitoring-the-health-of-all-backups/events.md

 `Spatie\Backup\Events\UnhealthyBackupWasFound`

-This event will be fired when the monitor deems the backups on a destination filesystem unhealthy.
-It will also be fired when the monitor cannot read from a destination filesystem.
+This event is fired when the monitor deems the backups on a destination filesystem to be unhealthy.
+It will also be fired if the monitor cannot read from a destination filesystem.

 It has one public property `$backupDestinationStatus` that contains an instance of `Spatie\Backup\BackupDestination\BackupDestinationsStatus`.